 The baseline qualitative assessment has been undertaken for all peat depth probes.
-The results, as shown on Figure A.3 in Appendix A, categorise the risk of peat instability across the majority of the turbine area to be Very Low to Low, with a number (131 No.) of Medium risk locations and 1 No. high risk location also identified.
-This is due in part to the thickest peat deposits being generally encountered in topographic lows or on slopes of angles generally $0-3^{\circ}$.
+The results, as shown on Figure A.2 in Appendix A, categorise the risk of peat instability across the majority of the turbine development area to be Very Low to Low.
+This is due in part to the thickest peat deposits being generally encountered in topographic lows or on slopes of angles generally 0-3°.